How to Invest Early and Retire With Millions

 Learning a Better Way

 What if there was a better way?
 The truth is that a young college student could amass a substantial fortune over a single summer, ensuring that no matter what else happened in his or her life, he or she would be able to retire with enough money to live comfortably.
 This concept is actually quite simple once you understand the future value of money—that is, how much a single dollar can grow if left alone.

 Imagine that the summer before you left for college, you worked a few jobs and managed to save up $10,000.
 You, with incredible foresight and maturity, know that it’s going to get much harder to invest on your own once you are faced with student loan payments, a mortgage, car loans, electric bills, and possibly all the expenses that come with being a parent (diapers, food, clothing, furniture)—you get the idea.

 You’re a big fan of investors such as Warren Buffett, who at over 80 years old, has amassed more than $66 billion.
-Realizing that you don’t need anywhere near that much, you want to create a backup fund of passive income that silently, yet powerfully, works for you without anyone in your life knowing about it.
+Realizing that you don’t need anywhere near that much, you may want to create a backup fund of passive income that silently, yet powerfully, works for you.
 It's your stealth wealth.
 To illustrate this concept, here’s what a typical college student can do:

 - Take the $10,000 of capital and divide it into four piles.